o0101/grader-base/README.md

 The Util Domain concerns itself only with various utilities, that are cross-cutting concerns and may be useful and applicable in many places, such as across the client or service contexts.
 For example, `sleep` an async command to yield execution from an async function for a number of milliseconds before re-entering that function at the next statement, after that timeout has resolved.
 Apart from this, the Util domain provides access to a simple key value store that persists across UI windows (but not across app launches).

-The util domain has 4 methods, they are:
+The util domain has 5 methods, they are:

 - sleep
 - kv
 - k
 - d
+- hasKey

 #### .util.sleep(milliseconds)